LaurenCoker512/stories-app/README.md

 `mysql_secure_installation` to set your password `mysql -u root -p`

-Enter your password, then run `create database storieapp`.
+Enter your password, then run `create database storiesapp`.
 You should now have a fresh database that can be used with this project.

 ### Running the Project